wp-plugins/yandex-metrica/readme.txt

 Contributors: m_uysl
 Tags: yandex,metrica,stats,statistics,tools,analytics,analytics tool,metrika
 Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.7
-Stable tag: 0.1.3
+Stable tag: 1.0
 License: GPLv2 (or later)

 Easy way to use Yandex Metrica in your WordPress site.

 == Description ==
-Enter your counter id, and track your site easily.
-Also you can use metrica informer widget.
+Best Metrica plugin for the using Yandex Metrica in your WordPress site.

 = What is Metrica =
-Metrica is an analytics tool like as google analytics.If you didn't hear metrica yet, you can <a href="http://metrica.yandex.com/">check official metrica</a> page.
+Metrica is an analytics tool like as google analytics.
+If you didn't hear metrica yet, you can <a href="http://metrica.yandex.com/">check official metrica</a> page.

+= Features =

+- Easy to manage counter's  tracking options.
+- Role based user tracking
+- Dashboard widget that displaying metrica graphic, summary of site usage, top pages etc..
+- Role based user access for the displaying dashboard widget
+- Basic mode ready!
+If you don't want to give API access, you can try basic mode.
+- i18n support: Completely translation ready!

 = Translations =